-While the scope of the study was initially intended to include only opt-out mass market rate design modifications, Staff proposes that the initial phase of the study begin by examining bill impacts associated with the VDER Phase Two rates that would be developed to replace Phase One NEM, as discussed in the Commission's March 9, 2017 Order on Net Energy Metering Transition, Phase One of the Value of Distributed Energy Resources and Related Matters (VDER Phase One Order).
+The initial phase of the study will begin by examining bill impacts associated with the VDER Phase Two rates, also referred to as mass market NEM successor tariffs, that would be developed to replace Phase One NEM, as discussed in the Commission's March 9, 2017 Order on Net Energy Metering Transition, Phase One of the Value of Distributed Energy

+Resources and Related Matters (VDER Phase One Order).
 In the VDER Phase One Order, the Commission stated that Phase One NEM will be available to all mass market on-site projects.
-Phase One NEM is available to projects that are: (1) interconnected behind the meter of a customer within a utility's residential or small commercial service class; (2) not billed based on peak demand; (3) not used to offset consumption at any other site; and (4) interconnected before the earlier of January 1, 2020 or a Commission order directing modification.
-Therefore, to allow enough time for implementation of new rate designs prior to the expiration of the Phase One NEM option, the Commission concluded that a Phase Two rate design can and should be presented to the Commission for consideration by or before December 31, 2018.
+One NEM is available to projects that are: (1) interconnected behind the meter of a customer within a utility's residential or small non-demand commercial service classes; (2) not billed based on peak demand; (3) not used to offset consumption at any other site; and (4) interconnected before the earlier of January 1, 2020 or a Commission order directing modification.
+To allow enough time for the implementation of new rate designs prior to the expiration of Phase One NEM, the Commission recommended that a Phase Two rate design be presented to the Commission for consideration by December 31, 2018.
 Such rate design will be developed through the VDER working group process, with the bill impact analysis of that proposal forming a critical component of the Staff filing to the Commission.
+In addition to the bill impact studies, there are two additional impact studies that will be performed on the proposed VDER Phase Two rates. first is the calculation of the impact of the VDER Phase Two rates on non-participants as measured by the change in costs that would be shifted to non-participants as a result of the new rates.
+This study will be performed by a consultant with input and guidance from Staff informed by the working group. second is the calculation of the impact of the VDER Phase Two rates as compared to existing Phase One NEM, on new mass market customers that install rooftop solar on a use case basis. study should consider various use cases and determine the impact of the proposed rates on the project economics and on achieving New York's clean energy goals.
+The use cases should be developed using utility-specific typical rooftop solar installation data.
+This study will be performed by a consultant with input and guidance from Staff informed by the working group.